ezeep/ezeep-js/readme.md

 ## Contribution Guide

-Make sure you follow the GitHub flow if you want to contribute.
-Here is a short introduction: https://guides.github.com/introduction/flow/
+Make sure you follow the [GitHub flow](https://guides.github.com/introduction/flow/) if you want to contribute.
+Clone and create a branch for your contribution.
+When finished, create a pull request for the main branch.

 Clone this repository to a new directory: